 Looking into the above answer, also following my discovery, I understand that the officer does not know the difference between weather-tight doors and watertight doors.
 On this article, I will like to explain not only for the benefit of the people on-board but also for the young professionals to understand the basic use of the terms.

-Related post – Weathertight Doors And Watertight Doors Maintenance
+Related post: – How to maintain Weathertight and Watertight Doors

-The purpose of these doors are to stop or manage floods from entering other compartments in case of flooding.
+The purpose of these doors is to stop or manage floods from entering other compartments in case of flooding.
 They are very important on-board as well as the weather-tight doors.
-See other article on marine terms and means here.
+See another article on marine terms and means here.

 Last Updated on